 Lack of airflow – Although the window unit has a fan, it can’t do it all on its own.
 Make sure you turn on the ceiling fans and have them run counterclockwise, this will push the air down on you and keep the cool air circulating.
 If you don’t have any ceiling fans, plug in regular fans around your space to help keep the cool air circulating.
 Be sure to use the oscillating function if the fan has it.

 Dirty filter – If you didn’t clean the filter before installing your unit for the summer, do so immediately.
 When dust and hair clog the filter, it won’t be able to cool your space efficiently.
 Be sure to clean the filter at least once a month depending on how often you’re using it.
 If you have any pets, you might want to clean it twice a month to keep it clear of animal hair that will make its way in.

 Improperly installed – Window air conditioning units should be slightly tilted outwards.
 The air conditioner not only blows cool air from your home but removes moisture from the air.
 Tilting the air conditioner outwards allows the water to drain and continue cooling your home.
 If it is not able to drain, it will stop pulling moisture from the air and will be unable to cool your home.
 Another common problem is having your unit be improperly insulated.
 Make sure to use all the insulation that is provided with your window unit to keep warm air out and cool air in.

-Outdated – A well cared for window air conditioning unit has a lifespan up to 10 years.
+Outdated – A well cared for window air conditioning unit has a lifespan of up to 10 years.
 If your unit is 8 to 10 years old and it has stopped cooling your home efficiently, it’s time to toss it out and upgrade for a unit.